arangrhie/merfin/README.md

 ## Running Merfin

 Merfin can be used to assess collapsed or duplicated region of the assembly (-hist, -dump) or to evaluate variant calls (-vmer).
-QV estimates for all scaffolds will also be generated.
+QV estimates for all scaffolds will also be generated with -hist and -dump.

-In all cases a haploid peak estimate should be provided (-peak), either from the kmer histogram, or computed using the GenomeScope 2.0 model available under `scripts/genomescope`.
+In all cases a haploid peak estimate must be provided (-peak), either from the kmer histogram, or computed using the GenomeScope 2.0 model available under `scripts/genomescope`.

-Optionally, a custom table of probabilities can be used as input (-lookup), also generate using the script under `scripts/genomescope`.
+Optionally, a custom table of probabilities can be used as input (-lookup), also generated using the script under `scripts/genomescope`.

 Two set of similar scripts are available to run Merfin on a slurm cluster under `scripts/parallel1` and `scripts/parallel2`.